i-a-morozov/nstu-mini-tec-course/l03-linux-scripting/linux-scripting.md

 There are important differences between using double quotes (`"`) and single quotes (`'`):

 - **Double Quotes (`"`)**: using `"` allows for parameter substitution (also for brace expansion, command substitution and arithmetic expansion) to take place.
-If `name="value"`, then `"name is $name"` will result in `name is value`.
+If `name="value"`, then `echo "name is $name"` will result in `name is value`.
 Double quotes prevent word splitting and pathname expansion, so they are safer to use when your variable might contain spaces or special characters.
 For example, a variable `name=*` when used without quotes will be expanded, which might not be desired.

 - **Single Quotes (`'`)**: Enclosing a variable in single quotes will treat everything inside as a literal string, so no variable expansion or command substitution will occur.
-If `name="value"`, then `'name is $name'` will result in `name is $name`.
+If `name="value"`, then `echo 'name is $name'` will result in `name is $name`.

 When referencing a variable, consider the following: